 Statement of the problem.
 The category of courtesy is one of the main not only in the structure of communication of people, but also in the structure of etiquette-linguistic communication.
 Innovative communication is an effective means of successful communication.
 One of the essential elements of language etiquette is the appeal.
 In our understanding of appeals, first and foremost are the names of people, the names of persons according to degrees of kinship, the position in society, profession, occupation, position, rank, national or age-old sign, people's relations.
 Without it, it's hard to imagine a communication.
 It is used first of all to attract the attention of the person to whom the speaker refers.

 Topicality.
 Appealing to the Ukrainian people is a rather common phenomenon, because in the Ukrainian language there is even a climax.
 And in modern English this phenomenon is different.
 Of course, it is understandable that the structure and value of referrals vary, depending on the form and degree of speech.
 When communicating with native speakers of English, we determined that spoken language more often refers to a person by name than surname.
-Extremely diverse in structure and meaning of appeal in the language of artistic works, especially in poetry.
 They attract the attention of the reader to the addressee.

 Research object.
 Forms of address.